Witiko/doctoral-thesis/main.md

-I would first like to express my most sincere gratitude to my advisor, Petr Sojka, for sharing his impeccable expertise, which was invaluable in formulating my research questions the and methods of my research.
+I would first like to express my most sincere gratitude to my advisor, Petr Sojka, for sharing his impeccable expertise, which was invaluable in formulating my research questions and the methods of my research.
 Your thought-provoking insights have improved my dissertation in too many ways to count.

-I would also like to acknowledge the South Moravian Centre for International Mobility (JCMM), who financially supported my research through the Brno Ph.D. talent project and organized events where I could learn new skills and meet my colleagues, and the Ministry of Education, Youth and Sports of the Czech Republic, who supplied me with computational resources through the
+I would also like to acknowledge the South Moravian Centre for International Mobility (JCMM), who financially supported my research through the Brno Ph.D. talent project and organized events where I could learn new skills and meet my colleagues, and the Ministry of Education, Youth, and Sports of the Czech Republic, who supplied me with computational resources through the
 \`\`e-Infrastruktura CZ'' (e-INFRA CZ LM2018140) grant project.

-In addition, I would like to thank Radim Řehůřek, Gordon Mohr, and Michael Penkov from the Gensim project for volunteering their time to help me translate my ideas into code and become a better programmer.
+In addition, I am grateful to Radim Řehůřek, Gordon Mohr, and Michael Penkov from the Gensim project.
+You volunteered your time to help me translate my ideas into code and become a better programmer.

-I would also like to acknowledge my colleagues from the math information retrieval (MIR-MU) research group for their wonderful collaboration.
-I would like to single out Michal Růžička, who was always willing to help me with the provision of computational resources, and Michal Štefánik, who would always be there to discuss any and all research ideas.
+I would also like to offer special thanks to my colleagues from the math information retrieval (MIR-MU) research group for their wonderful collaboration.
+I would like to single out Michal Růžička, who was always willing to help me with the management of computational resources, and Michal Štefánik, who would never refuse to discuss research ideas.

-Last but not least, I would like to thank my parents for their wise counsel and sympathetic ear.
+I would like to thank my parents and grandparents for their wise counsel and sympathetic ear.
 You are always there for me.

-Finally, I could not have completed this dissertation without the support of Marie, Lída, Monika, and Anička, who would look after Samuel when I was working and who provided stimulating discussions as well as happy distractions to rest my mind outside of my research.
+Finally, I could not have completed this dissertation without the support of Marie, Lída, Monika, and Anička, who looked after Samuel when I was at work and who provided stimulating discussions as well as happy distractions to rest my mind outside of my research.